BETLEGEND

 If you're going to use variable sizing, base it on edge, not confidence:

-- Clear closing line value and sharp money on your side: 3-4 units
+- Clear closing line value and professional analysis on your side: 3-4 units

 - Moderate edge, soft line: 2 units